NordicPlayground/nrf-docker/README.md

     docker run -it --name fw-nrfconnect-nrf-docker -v ${PWD}:/workdir/project \
         fw-nrfconnect-nrf-docker /bin/bash

-> _Note:_ On Linux add `--device=/dev/ttyACM0 --privileged` to be able to flash from the Docker container.
+> ℹ️ On Linux add `--device=/dev/ttyACM0 --privileged` to be able to flash from the Docker container.

 Then, inside the container: